UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

       :widths: 30, 70
       :header-rows: 1

 This will load FileName.csv which has 2 columns.
 Column 1 has a width that is 30% of the table while column 2 has a width that is 70% of the table.
 There is a single row of headers.
 There could be many rows but only 2 columns.
 Since cell width can vary significantly depending on the text within, this method is rather cumbersome in my experience.
+The filename does not require the full path since csv-table reads files contained within the _source directory as outline within our config.py code in /docs.
+The admin should have added your directory to be included, contact them if this method fails you as other media will likely also fail (PDF/PPT).

 Weblinks
 ^^^^^^^^